|The Art and Science of Changing Human Habits||633 Purcells Cove Road, Halifax, NS B3P 2G4 902-444-3889|

 Alexander Technique Atlantic

-Alexander Technique Atlantic has been operating in the Halifax Region since 2004, founded by Tasha Miller and David Langstroth.
-Our vision is to establish an international centre of excellence here in Atlantic Canada which in time will lead to the availability of this important work for anyone who wants security in their future health and well-being along with security in building a healthier and happier global community.
-We hope to achieve this growth through teaching, writing, publishing, lecturing and sharing this work at every possibility.
+Alexander Technique Atlantic has been operating in the Halifax Region since 2004, with a vision to establish a centre of excellence here in Atlantic Canada which in time will lead to the availability of this important work for anyone who wants security in their future health and well-being.
+This is achieved through teaching, writing, publishing, lecturing and sharing this work at every possibility.

-Our vision relies upon the increasing support and commitment of others in our local and international community who also come to value this unique way of working.
-We would like to thank all of our friends and students who have already joined us and give a warm welcome to those who are yet to come.
+This vision relies upon the support and commitment of others in the community who value this unique way of working.
+Thanks to current friends and students and a warm welcome to those who are yet to come.

 David Langstroth is the Director of Alexander Technique Atlantic.
 He was born in Halifax and studied Music at McGill University and in London.
-In 1987 he joined the BBC National Orchestra of Wales as a double bassist and at the same time began studying the Alexander Technique the iPAC way with Tasha.
-David has contributed articles to many of the forums and journals in the Alexander world and has co-written with Tasha a popular book on the Alexander Technique as well as the entry for "The Oxford Companion to the Body".
+In 1987 he joined the BBC National Orchestra of Wales as a double bassist and at the same time began studying the Alexander Technique.
+David has contributed articles to many of the forums and journals in the Alexander world and has co-written with Tasha Miller a popular book on the Alexander Technique as well as an entry on the work for "The Oxford Companion to the Body".

 David holds a Master's Degree in Education, a Master of Business Administration, a Bachelor of Music Degree, and a Diploma in Computing.
 He also continues his musical career in Halifax.

-David has pursued extensive continuing professional development over many years, studying with first generation teachers Walter and Dilys Carrington, Peggy Williams, Marjory Barlow and Tony Spawforth as well as with prominent teachers of later generations.
+David has pursued extensive continuing professional development over many years, studying with first generation teachers Walter and Dilys Carrington, Peggy Williams, Marjory Barlow and Tony Spawforth as well as with prominent teachers of later generations such as Alexa and Joan Murray.